 2.2 Deep Averaging Network (DAN):

 The two have a trade-off of accuracy and computational resource requirement.
-While the one with Transformer encoder has higher accuracy, it is computationally more intensive.
+While the one with the Transformer encoder has higher accuracy, it is computationally more intensive.
 The one with DNA encoding is computationally less expensive and with little lower accuracy.

 3. How was it trained?